Exafunction/codeium.vim/README.md

 let g:codeium_manual = v:true
 ```

-To disable automatic text rendering of suggestions (the grey text that appears for a suggestion) :
+To disable automatic text rendering of suggestions (the gray text that appears for a suggestion):

 ```vim
 let g:codeium_render = v:false